luc-polo/Features-Signatures-Volatility-Forcasting/Project Plan.md

 - Normalized Moving Average: Standardizes long-term trends for consistency across the dataset.

 ### Step 4: Lead-Lag Transformation
-To better capture temporal dynamics, the lead-lag transformation is applied:
+To incorporate quadratic variation into the path signature, enriching the model's ability to capture complex temporal dynamics in the data, we apply the lead-lag transformation to some features:
-Each point is duplicated into "lead" (current observation) and "lag" (previous observation) values, creating a zigzag-like path.
+For features selected , each point is duplicated into "lead" (current observation) and "lag" (previous observation) values, creating a zigzag-like path.
+The output is two columns of length (2*n)-1 for each feature, one colomn named lead and the other one lag.

-This transformation ensures compatibility with path signature models, allowing them to process time-series data effectively.
+We apply the lead-lag transformation only to the Log Mid-Price because it captures central price dynamics that are most critical for representing the temporal evolution of the market.
+Applying the transformation to this variable maximizes the utility of the quadratic variation introduced by the lead-lag structure, which is less meaningful for features that represent isolated, non-cumulative events.
+For other variables, to ensure consistency with lead-lag transformation of log mid-price, we duplicate all data points to create a lead column of length (2*n)-1, allowing all features to align temporally with the transformed Log Mid-Price.

 ## II) Path signature computation